 The best computer coding classes that you will find outside of an expensive four-year degree are coding bootcamps.
 In fact, in many cases these coding bootcamps are better than the classes you will find at four-year institutions because they are up to date and state of the art.
 Coding bootcamps can be in-person or online, and they are intensive coding courses.
 You will receive hands-on training, coding challenges, and projects, and you will learn multiple languages.
 It is a one stop shop for everything you need to know to land a job in programming.
 Many of the coding bootcamps even have job services to make sure that you get hired once you finish their program.

-There are also a number of scholarships available for people who are looking to take a coding bootcamp.
+There are also a number of coding bootcamp scholarships available.
 With one of these scholarships, you won’t have to worry about paying for your bootcamp even after you land a new job.
-You can read about the different scholarships that are available here.

 If you are interested in computer coding classes, then there are plenty of great options out there.
 The best thing to do is dive in and get started.
 Once you decide that it is something that you would really like to do for your career, then you’ll pick the right coding bootcamp for you and get ready to change your life.